Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Reynella has 81 active public transport stops, all of which are bus stops.
-These stops are served by 32 different routes that together facilitate 2,445 weekly passenger trips.
-The accessibility of transport in Reynella is rated as excellent, with residents on average being located 180 meters from the nearest stop.
+These stops are served by 32 different routes that together facilitate 2,440 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 180 meters from the nearest stop.
+Most residents commute outward due to Reynella being primarily residential.
+Cars remain the dominant mode of transport at 91%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport